-Our working relationship with SWAP is contained with an Internal Audit Plan and a Charter.
+Our working relationship with SWAP is contained with an Internal Audit Plan and a PSIAS-compliant Charter.
 These, together with our internal audit strategy, are worked up with SWAP contacts, SCC's audit lead and senior officers before being approved by the Audit Committee.
-Resources are specifically targeted at areas of greatest risk.
+Internal audit resources are specifically targeted at areas of greatest risk.

 SCC has a robust Anti-Fraud and Corruption policy, with an absolute zero tolerance approach towards fraud.
+All fraud and corruptions allegations are investigated.
 There are also subsidiary policies on Bribery and Money Laundering.
-All policies and work on fraud are reviewed annually.
-SCC participates fully in the National Fraud Initiative with other local sector organisations, to share data to catch fraudulent activity, and has recently reviewed its fraud provisions in relation to CIPFA's Compliance with the Code of Practice on Managing the Risk of Fraud and Corruption.
+All policies, and our detailed work on fraud are reviewed annually.
+SCC participates fully in the National Fraud Initiative with other local sector organisations, to share data to catch fraudulent activity.
 SWAP has a number of officers who are trained fraud specialists for any necessary investigation.
 The Internal Audit Plan has a resource available for fraud and governance guidance and reactive work.